Table of Contents

 - Attaching anything (ropes, wires, ribbons, strings, signage, etc.) to campus trees is prohibited without prior approval of the Landcare Department.

-Contact tables must adhere to the following guidelines:
+Information only events must adhere to the following guidelines:

 - All literature distribution must be in compliance with Administrative Policy: Distribution of Information through Publications, Banners, or Chalking.